-Fast Track service is available, costs $60-100 per person.
+An expedited Fast Track service is available, and costs $60-100 per person.
 This service allows passengers to bypass queues.

 If you’re not staying within easy walking distance of the beach, there are many perfect locations with beach accesses and adjacent parking.
 Consider the central Children’s Park access at the Bight Beach, Stubb’s Point (also known as Pelican Point or Sunset Beach) or Emerald Point on Leeward Beach.